 “That’s the first thing you learn how to make,” Lelti explained.
 “It teaches a lot of basic dexterity, and the need for smoothness.
-My mother-in-law made me make eleven spheres before she let me make anything else; she wanted the interior to be smooth to her satisfaction.
+My mother-in-law had me make eleven spheres before she let me try anything else.
+She wanted the interior to be perfectly smooth.
 If it’s even a little wrinkled, the beauty of the sphere is all but lost, and if you don’t have it smoothed before you form the sphere, it’s really hard to fix.”

 “But how can you hope to get it smooth enough before it hardens?” asked Mara.
 “You can’t tell before then.”

 “You learn to tell,” Lelti reminded her daughter.
 “And that’s why you have to make so many of them.”

 Mara looked sadly at the hardening lump.
 “I want this one to be good,” she said.